Haider Ali (athlete): 2016 Summer Paralympics

 He claimed the second Paralympic medal of his career when he secured a bronze in T37 long jump event at the 2016 Summer Paralympics.
 It was also Pakistan's first ever bronze medal at the Paralympics.
 He was also the flag bearer for Pakistan during the opening ceremony of the Rio Paralympics.

 2019 World Para Athletics Championships

-In the 2019 World Para Athletics Championships, he became the first Pakistani Para athlete to win a medal at the World Para Athletics Championships, a silver in F37 category discus throw event at dubai.
+In 2019, he became the first Pakistani Para athlete to win a medal at the World Para Athletics Championships, a silver in F37 category discus throw event at dubai.

 2020 Summer Paralympics

 On 3 September 2021, Haider Ali won the first-ever gold medal for Pakistan in Paralympics history with a throw of 55.26 metres in discus throw to win F37 event at the 2020 Summer Paralympics.

 2024 Summer Paralympics

 Haider Ali won a bronze medal with his season-best throw in the Men's discus throw F37 at the Paris Paralympics Games 2024.

 He made a throw of 52.54 meters in his sixth attempt, which earned him third spot in the final of the competition at the Stade de France.